-- 5.8.
+- 5.12.
 From time to time increases or decreases in one or a number of Punakaiki Fund's Portfolio Companies' carrying values arising from revaluations may result in minimum or maximum thresholds for certain asset allocation categories being exceeded.
-In this situation, Punakaiki Fund is not required to rebalance its portfolio to be in-line with the asset allocations or diversification targets set out in this SIPO, however the Manager will need to ensure that subsequent investments are tailored to bring the actual asset allocation and diversification targets back into line with the SIPO. - 5.9.
-Tactical Asset Allocation (varying the target asset allocation away from the SIPO asset allocation to take advantage of short term market conditions) and

-Dynamic Asset Allocation (varying the target asset allocation away from the SIPO asset allocation to take advantage of medium term market conditions) will not be permitted without prior approval of the Board.
+In this situation, Punakaiki Fund is not required to rebalance its portfolio to be in-line with the asset allocations or diversification targets set out in this SIPO, however the Manager will need to ensure that subsequent investments are tailored to bring the actual asset allocation and diversification targets back into line with the SIPO. - 5.13.
+Tactical Asset Allocation (relaxing the SIPO asset allocation to take advantage of short term market conditions) and Dynamic Asset Allocation (relaxing the SIPO asset allocation to take advantage of medium term market conditions) will not be permitted without the prior approval of the Board.